 BREAK THE ARTWORK INTO MANAGEABLE PIECES

-Now that you have your Outlines file there are a few more steps to prep the artwork before you begin coloring.
+Now that you have your Outlines layer, there are a few more steps to prep the artwork before you begin painting.

 - Create clipping paths around all of the pieces in your artwork.

 - If you’re not familiar with clipping paths this is a good exercise to get familiar.

 - Select your Pen Tool from the tool bar

 - Begin anywhere you want and trace all the outlines of your artwork making sure you are able to close each path